Devil Master: History

-On March 8, 2022, the band released the single "Acid Black Mass", as well as announced that they had hired drummer and keyboardist Chris Ulsh, a member of Power Trip.
-On March 29, 2022 "The Vigour Of Evil", they released the single "The Vigour Of Evil", accompanied by a music video directed by Hayden Hall.
-The singles were included as a part of the band's second album Ecstasies of Never Ending Night, released on April 29, 2022.
+On March 8, 2022, the band released the single "Acid Black Mass", as well as announced new drummer and keyboardist Chris Ulsh, a member of Power Trip.
+On March 29, 2022, they released the single "The Vigour Of Evil", accompanied by a music video directed by Hayden Hall.
+The singles were included as a part of the band's second album, Ecstasies of Never Ending Night, released on April 29, 2022.
 Between May 29 and 23 July 2022, they headlined a tour of the United States and Canada.
-This was followed by a three dates supporting My Chemical Romance: August 29 in Philadelphia, September 27 in Houston and September 28 in Dallas.
+This was followed by three dates supporting My Chemical Romance: August 29 in Philadelphia, September 27 in Houston and September 28 in Dallas.
 From April 12 to 24, they headlined a tour of Europe with support from Lamp of Murmuur.
 Between October 31 and December 3, 2023, they headlined a tour of the United States and Canada, with support from Fuming Mouth and Final Gasp.

-On January 8, 2024, the band announced they had launched their own record label Bat Magick Records, releasing the band's live cassette Vile Twisted Magick Process and the debut self-titled EP by drummer Sean Lafferty's band Glorious Decent the same day.
+On January 8, 2024, the band announced their own record label, Bat Magick Records, releasing the band's live cassette Vile Twisted Magick Process and the debut self-titled EP by drummer Sean Lafferty's band Glorious Decent the same day.
 From April 8 to 20, they toured Europe supporting Cult Leader.
-Between February 21 and March 18, 2024, they will tour the United States alongside Hulder, Necrofier and Worm.
+Between February 21 and March 18, 2024, they toured the United States alongside Hulder, Necrofier and Worm.

 Musical style and influences

 Critics have categorized Devil Master's music as black metal and deathrock.
-Writers for Metal Injection and Decibel have use the term "vampunk" to reference their sound, while MetalSucks editor-in-chief Emperor Rhombus calls them "sleaze-thrash", and BrooklynVegan and Metal Injection have used "blackened punk".
+Writers for Metal Injection and Decibel have used the term "vampunk" to reference their sound, while MetalSucks editor-in-chief Emperor Rhombus calls them "sleaze-thrash", and BrooklynVegan and Metal Injection have used "blackened punk".
 They often incorporate elements of glam metal, burning spirits, anarcho-punk, crust punk, glam rock, punk rock, post-punk, San Diego emo, the new wave of British heavy metal, Japanese hardcore, thrash metal, death metal and D-beat.
 Writer G.S.
 Richter described them as "an intoxicating brew that sounds like first-era Christian Death caught in mid-lycanthropic transformation into Sabbat."
 Treble magazine writer Jeff Terich stated their sound is "As much hardcore as they are metal, and as much metal as they are goth and death-rock".

 They make use of tongue-in-cheek pseudonyms, imagery and themes referencing those of black metal, while members also acknowledge their own beliefs in Satanism and practice of chaos magic.

 They have cited musical influences including G.I.S.M., Zouo, Morbid, Mobs, Gastunk, Ghoul, the Execute, Christian Death, Bathory, Celtic Frost, Gorgoroth, Mighty Sphincter, Mayhem and Darby Crash of the Germs.
 They have also cited the films of David Lynch, particularly Eraserhead (1977), Dario Argento, Kenneth Anger, Carnival of Souls and The Vampyr; the writings of Comte de Lautréamont, Charles Baudelaire and Arthur Rimbaud; as well as the soundtracks of Castlevania, Mega Man and Dark Souls as impactful.